 The Faculty of Energy Systems and Nuclear Science offers programs that focus on the innovative uses of energy (including fossil, hydro, geothermal, nuclear, solar and wind energy).
 Programs include Nuclear Engineering, Health Physics and Radiation Science, and Nuclear Engineering and Management.

 The Faculty of Engineering and Applied Science gives you a solid grounding in basic sciences, mathematics and computing, along with knowledge in various engineering application fields.
 Programs include Automotive Engineering, Electrical Engineering, Manufacturing Engineering, Mechanical Engineering, Mechatronics Engineering and Software Engineering.
-All engineering degrees offer an optional management program and students can graduate in five years with Bachelor of Engineering and Management (Honours).
+All engineering degrees offer an optional management program, and students can graduate in 5 years with a Bachelor of Engineering and Management (Honours).

 The Faculty of Health Sciences prepares you to meet the health care needs of today and tomorrow by providing innovative programs such as Human Health Science, Kinesiology, Medical Laboratory Science and Nursing.

-The Faculty of Science offers you programs enhanced by technology, interdisciplinary teaching, and research relevant to the needs of society and the environment.
+The Faculty of Science offers you programs enhanced by technology, interdisciplinary teaching and research relevant to the needs of society and the environment.
 Programs include Applied and Industrial Mathematics, Biological Science, Chemistry, Computing Science, Forensic Science and Physics.
-All engineering degrees offer an optional management program and students can graduate in five years with Bachelor of Science and Management (Honours).
+All engineering degrees offer an optional management program, and students can graduate in 5 years with a Bachelor of Science and Management (Honours).

-Be sure to check our university’s complete academic programs.
+Be sure to check out UOIT’s complete academic programs.

 UOIT’s Student Learning Centre offers a variety of academic supports to help you achieve your goals at university.
-Below is a list of some of the academic services you can access at UOIT.
+The following are some of the academic services you can access at UOIT.

 Boot camps and workshops provide an interactive way to review difficult concepts and methodologies in an interactive setting.
 Boot camps in mathematics, physics and general study strategies are offered during the summer months for new students to get a head start on their studies.
-Workshops offer just in time assistance on a wide range of topics, from linear algebra and essay writing to time management and exam reviews
+Workshops offer assistance on a wide range of topics, from linear algebra and essay writing to time management and exam reviews.

-To find out more about academic supports at UOIT, please visit UOIT Student Support Services.
+To find out more about academic supports at UOIT, please visit the UOIT Student Support Services website.

 Scholarships and Bursaries

 Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.
-Below is an example of an award available at our university:
+The following is an example of an award available at our University.